fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 -rw-r--r-- 1 root   root   2060 Dec  7 14:15 templates.conf
 ```

-If the output does not show the two files `commands.conf` and `templates.conf` or if the file size is very different, then delete everything in this directory and start over.
+Check whether the files `commands.conf` and `templates.conf` exist.
+If not, delete everything in this directory and start again from the beginning.

 ## Create hosts file

-Usually, the `hosts.conf` file defines the configuration for all hosts to be monitored.
-However, managing all hosts in a single file leads to very confusing and costly maintenance.
-To keep it simple, we create a new folder where we define several hosts files according to their intended use.
+The `hosts.conf` file defines the configuration for all monitored hosts and servers.
+However, managing all hosts in a single file is difficult to maintain.
+For this, we will create a new folder in which we will define several config files.

 For this codelab, we will create the following host files:

-- localhost.conf - the GuestOS
+- `localhost.conf` - the GuestOS
-- host_os.conf - the HostOS
+- `host_os.conf` - the HostOS

-Note that we do not install monitoring agents on the HostOS system (e.g. your PC or Laptop).
-In this codelab, we instead use a simple approach to monitoring the target system, also known as agentless monitoring.
-This approach is used when installing agents is not possible.
+Note that we will not install monitoring agents on the HostOS system (e.g. your PC or laptop).
+Instead, we use a simple approach to monitor the HostOS system, better known as **Agentless Monitoring**.
+This approach is used when the installation of agents on the target system is not possible.

 ### localhost.conf

-We will start with the monitoring of our GuestOS system called `localhost`.
+We start by monitoring our GuestOS system `localhost`.

+First, create the directory for our hosts.

 ```
 sudo mkdir /etc/icinga2/conf.d/hosts/
 ```

-To check the Icinga2 host we name the file `localhost.conf`.
+Next, create the file `localhost.conf`.

 ```
 sudo touch /etc/icinga2/conf.d/hosts/localhost.conf
 ```

-Next, open the file with an editor:
+Next, open the file with an editor of your choice (here: nano):

 ```
 sudo nano /etc/icinga2/conf.d/hosts/localhost.conf
 ```

-Next, copy the following content in to the `localhost.conf` file:
+Next, copy the following content:

 ```
 object Host "localhost"{